-For example, the volume inside a sphere (that is the volume of a ball) is derived to be V = 4/3πr3, where r is the radius of the sphere.
-As another example, volume of a cube is equal to side times side times side.
+For example, the volume inside a sphere (that is, the volume of a ball) is derived from being V = 4/3πr3, where r is the sphere’s radius.
+As another example, the volume of a cube is equal to side times side.
 Since each side of a square is the same, it can simply be the length of one side cubed.

 What is Specific Volume

 Specific volume is an intensive variable, whereas volume is an extensive variable.
-The standard unit for specific volume in the SI system is cubic meters per kilogram (m3/kg).
-The standard unit in the English system is cubic feet per pound mass (ft3/lbm).
+The SI system’s standard unit for specific volumes is cubic meters per kilogram (m3/kg).
+The standard unit in the English system is cubic feet per pound-mass (ft3/lbm).

 The density (ρ) of a substance is the reciprocal of its specific volume (ν).

 ρ = m/V = 1/ρ

 The atom consists of a small but massive nucleus surrounded by a cloud of rapidly moving electrons.
 The nucleus is composed of protons and neutrons.
 Typical nuclear radii are of the order 10−14 m.
 Nuclear radii can be calculated according to the following formula assuming spherical shape:

 r = r0 .
 A1/3

 where r0 = 1.2 x 10-15 m = 1.2 fm

 If we use this approximation, we, therefore, expect the volume of the nucleus to be of the order of 4/3πr3 or 7,23 ×10−45 m3 for hydrogen nuclei or 1721×10−45 m3 for 238U nuclei.
 These are nuclei volumes, and atomic nuclei (protons and neutrons) contain about 99.95% of the atom’s mass.